TheImagingSource/tiscamera/doc/pages/tcam-uvc-extension-loader.rst

 The tcam-uvc-extension-loader is our internal replacement for uvcdynctrl.

-It's only purpose is to load UVC extension units for USB cameras.
+Its only purpose is to load UVC extension units for USB cameras.

 The description files for the extension units are written in json and are a direct representation of the underlying struct that is submitted to the kernel.